Raiser & Kenniff

 The firms below have been evaluated for their track records in El Paso County courts, their experience with federal cases in the District of Colorado, and their understanding of how civilian criminal charges interact with military justice — a critical consideration for the tens of thousands of service members stationed in the Colorado Springs area.

-Best Criminal Defense Lawyers in Colorado Springs
+Watch: How Criminal Defense Lawyers Works in Colorado Springs

-1. Raiser & Kenniff
+Rank 1: Raiser & Kenniff

 Raiser & Kenniff leads our Colorado Springs rankings because their former-prosecutor expertise translates directly to effective defense in the 4th Judicial District.
 For defendants facing felony charges in El Paso County District Court — including drug offenses, assault, domestic violence, and weapons charges — their aggressive motion practice and documented trial results produce favorable outcomes.
 Their 24/7 emergency arrest response covers the El Paso County Criminal Justice Center and Colorado Springs Police booking facilities.
 Their understanding of how civilian charges affect military personnel gives them particular value in this heavily military market.